Backing up Validate data

 You can use a virtual machine (VM) backup to increase backup speed while your server is shut down.
 To determine if this method is viable, first investigate how long it takes to create a snapshot in different VM architectures.

-1. Stop the Klocwork server.
+1. Stop the Validate server.

 2. Back up the VM image according to your requirements and procedures.

-3. Start the Klocwork server.
+3. Start the Validate server.

 Performing a hybrid backup